Paul Avery: Zodiac Killer

-Avery received notice for his reportage on the Zodiac case, a series of killings that began in December 1968 and ostensibly ended with the death of a San Francisco cab driver in October 1969.
+Avery received notice for his reporting on the Zodiac Killer case, a series of killings that began in December 1968 and ostensibly ended with the death of a San Francisco cab driver in October 1969.
 At the time, Avery was a police reporter for the San Francisco Chronicle.

 For a long time, investigators thought that the Zodiac's activities were limited to the Bay Area, but Avery discovered a 1966 murder in Riverside that he linked to the Zodiac.

 The Zodiac soon sent Avery (misspelled by the Zodiac as "Averly") a Halloween card, warning, "You are doomed."
 The front of the card read, "From your secret pal: I feel it in my bones/you ache to know my name/and so I'll clue you in..."
 Then inside: "But, then, why spoil the game?"
 Just as quickly as the threat was made public, a fellow journalist made up hundreds of campaign-style buttons, worn by nearly everyone on Chronicle staff, including Avery, that said, "I Am Not Paul Avery."
 At this time Avery began carrying a .38 caliber revolver.